-The following programs are available through the Adult Education Department at CCCUA:
+The following programs are available through the Adult Education Department at UA Cossatot:

 Adult Basic Education (ABE) - Adult Basic Education is designed for the adult learner who wishes to strengthen reading, writing, math, or life-coping skills.
 The program offers basic instruction for adults functioning below an eighth grade level in reading, math, and/or language.
 Individuals are pre-tested to determine reading, math, and vocabulary entry levels.

-GED/Adult Secondary Education (ASE) Program—Adult Secondary Education or General Education Development classes offer instruction to adults who are preparing to pass the GED exam or who desire to enhance essential skills.
-Five areas of instruction are provided: Language Arts Reading, Language Arts Writing, Social Studies, Science, and Mathematics.
+GED/Adult Secondary Education (ASE) Program—Adult Secondary Education or General Education Development classes offer instruction to adults who are preparing to pass the GED® exam or who desire to enhance essential skills.
+Four areas of instruction are provided: Reasoning through Language Arts, Social Studies, Science, and Mathematics.
 Individual instruction is based on the student’s entry level and needs.
 Class enrollment/attendance is open-entry, open-exit.
-Program completion is attained with passing the GED tests and receiving an Arkansas High School diploma or by reaching an individual’s goal.
+Program completion is attained with passing the GED® tests and receiving an Arkansas High School diploma or by reaching an individual’s goal.

 English as a Second Language—ESL classes are provided for adults whose native language is not English.
 Adults receive instruction in English and in learning how to cope in American society.
 Beginning, Intermediate, and Advanced ESL classes are available.
 Some classes include instruction suggested by the US Immigration and Naturalization Service to prepare the student for the citizenship examination.
 The class format is open-entry, open-exit.
 ESL classes are offered at Cossatot East Adult Education Center, Pilgrim-Cossatot Learning Center, CCCUA Howard County Campus, and other sites as needed.